Jamerrone/vscode-extension-demos/demo-1-hello-world/README.md

   }
 ```

 That is all there is to it!
+You should be able to run your new command just like you did in the `Hello World` example.
 Now let's package our extension so you can share it with your friends.

 ## Sharing your extension